plone/training/eggs1.rst

 Let's have a look at some of it's files.

 bootstrap.py, buildout.cfg, plone.cfg
     You can ignore these files for now.
 They are here to create a buildout only for this egg to make testing easier.
+Once we start writing tests for this package we will have to update these files to the current best-practices and versions.

 docs, README.txt
     The documentation and changelog of your egg goes in there